What is a cash flow statement and how to prepare it?

 The adjustment of net income for the period is equivalent to the amount of revenue from operating, investing, and financing activities.
 This value shows the aggregate sum of income a company acquired or lost during the reporting time frame.

 A positive net income demonstrates that a business had more cash flow into it than cash outflow, while a negative net income shows it spent more than it procured.
+Additionally, reviewing the debt to equity ratio can provide insights into how well the business is managing its financial structure in relation to its cash flow.

 The final step of preparing the cash flow statement is to find out the net increase/decrease in the cash and cash equivalents of the business during that particular reporting period.